Canadadry/php-simple-command-queue/README.md

 This not an http server so dont use `curl`

-To send data from php :
+To send data from php you can use this code:

 ```php
 <?php